discourse-lab/UMUC/README.md

 Other:
 * **tokenized_edus**: EDUs tokenized using SpaCy.
 * **len_tokens_edus**: Number of tokens in EDU.
-* **paragraph_id_consecutive**: Since the original paragraph IDs also counted double newlines, which were then later removed as they did not contain any text, the original IDs have gaps.
-This column provides consecutive IDs without gaps.
-* **paragraph_id_consecutive_per_file**: Same as the column before, but per file.
 * **sentence_id_consecutive**: consecutive IDs without gaps starting at the first EDU and ending at the last EDU of teh corpus.
 * **sentence_id_consecutive_per_file**: Same as the column before, but per file.